sigma-epsilon/sigmaepsilon.solid.material/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Requirements Status](https://dependency-dash.repo-helper.uk/github/sigma-epsilon/sigmaepsilon.solid.material/badge.svg)](https://dependency-dash.repo-helper.uk/github/sigma-epsilon/sigmaepsilon.solid.material)

+> **Note**
+> Here and there, implementation of the performance critical parts of the library rely on the JIT-compilation capabilities of Numba.
+This means that the library performs well even for large scale problems, on the expense of a longer first call.

 ## What is sigmaepsilon.solid.material?

 It is part of the `sigmaepsilon.solid` namespace, a set of namespace pacakes dedicated to different areas of solid mechanics.
 In this namespace, `sigmaepsilon.solid.material` is responsible for calculations related to mechanical investingations of solid materials.
 Similar to `sectionproperties`, but we are extending the possibilities by supporting similar functionality for membranes, plates, shells and 3d solids as well, for general anisotropy and utilization with a customizable failure mechanism.
 For 1d members we rely on `sectionproperties`.